Hyvaperuna/Project_update/docs/Rangeshift.md

 <img src="C:/Users/a34543/Documents/vigo/mikko-repo/results/noSidepayment_rep200_mar062024.jpeg" alt="image2" width="550"/>

-#### 2.3 The effect of side payment
+#### 2.3 The effect of side payments

 We evaluate the effect of side-payment by subtracting the corresponding bio-economic values for scenario 1 from those in scenario 2.
-Results show clearly that side-payment changes harvest incentives.
+The results clearly show that side-payments alter harvest incentives.

 * Side payment prevents a stock-losing country from defecting (the purple area in the figure below) if she were a minor owner (e.g., $\theta_0 \approx 0.25$).
 * Side payment increases the incentive of a stock-losing country to over-exploit the stock (the yellow area) if she were a major owner (e.g., $\theta_0 \approx 0.7$).